*for full art site, visit Angela Deane

 *for my 9 to 5 offerings, visit Scratch Off Greetings

-I stumbled into a fashion career, even had a boutique in the East Village half a block down from Tompkins Square Park.
+In 2001 I stumbled into a fashion career that for a while really soared with runway shows, international sales, and hilarious tv spots, all from a 220 square foot boutique in the East Village half a block down from Tompkins Square Park.
 Shortly after our brand folded in 2010, I headed back down south to rebuild in a big house that cost less monthly than my Brooklyn apartment and recommitted myself to art making.

 The walking isn't quite the same but I'm finding this stint back in my homeland to be quite beneficial.
-Here in the heat and sun I have rebuilt my practice to where I work in the studio daily and also run my own business again with a line of artist-drawn scratch off greeting cards!
-(Yes, I am a lotto ticket junkie.)
+Here in the heat and sun I have rebuilt my practice to where I work in the studio daily and also run my own business again with a line of greeting cards.

 Welcome to my world of ghosts and witches and flowers and dancing creatures.
 Thank you for coming.
 Don't be a stranger.